-Generic Name: buprenorphine (transdermal) (BUE pre NOR feen)
+Generic Name: buprenorphine transdermal (skin patch) (BUE pre NOR feen)

 What is Butrans?

-Butrans (buprenorphine)is an opioid pain medication.
+Butrans skin patches contain buprenorphine, an opioid pain medication.
 An opioid is sometimes called a narcotic.

-Butrans transdermal may also be used for purposes not listed in this medication guide.
+Butrans may also be used for purposes not listed in this medication guide.

-Do not expose the Butrans skin patch to heat while you are wearing it.
-Heat can increase the amount of drug you absorb through your skin and may cause harmful effects.
+Avoid sources of heat while you are wearing a Butrans skin patch.
+Heat can increase the amount of drug your skin absorbs.

 liver or kidney disease;